camarman/GTRPy/README.md

 ## User Guide

 Please take a look at the `docs/user_guide.md` for a summary of the GRTC-GUI.
-To see a more detailed usage, you can look at the `demos` directory.
+To see more detailed examples, you can look at the `demos` directory.

 ## Upcoming Features